 Example: We hold pocket Aces preflop.
 How many combinations of QQ+/AK does our opponent have?

-If we ignore the card removal effect temporarily, we know our opponent would have the following:
+Let's ignore the card removal effect temporarily.
+We know our opponent would have the following:

 QQ+ = 18 combos (6 * 3)